The importance of standards in a digital worldThursday 8 December 2016

 Reducing the risk of failure in new product developmentTuesday 1 March 2016

-New Practice Guide examines the front end of innovation and considers how this can be organised using formal processes to avoid such failures in innovation processes, and to improve the success of the innovation pipeline.
+This new Practice Guide examines the front end of innovation and considers how this can be organised using formal processes to avoid such failures in innovation processes, and to improve the success of the innovation pipeline.

 Podcast - The importance of academia to the manufacturing landscapeThursday 25 February 2016